adap/flower/baselines/fedpara/README.md

 **What’s implemented:**  The code in this directory replicates the experiments in FedPara paper implementing the Low-rank scheme for Convolution module.

-Specifically, it replicates the results for CIFAR-10  and CIFAR-100  in Figure 3 and the results for Feminist in Figure 5(a).
+Specifically, it replicates the results for CIFAR-10  and CIFAR-100  in Figure 3 and the results for MNIST in Figure 5(c).

-**Datasets:**  CIFAR-10, CIFAR-100, FEMNIST from PyTorch's Torchvision
+**Datasets:**  CIFAR-10, CIFAR-100, MNIST from PyTorch's Torchvision

 **Hardware Setup:** The experiments have been conducted on our server with the following specs: